Mark Walters: Rangers

 During the late 1980s, Scottish club Rangers signed several English players, including internationals Terry Butcher, Trevor Steven, Gary Stevens, Chris Woods and Ray Wilkins.
 English clubs were banned from European competition, which meant that Rangers, who were managed by former Liverpool star Graeme Souness, were finding it easier to attract English players.
 Walters moved to Rangers for £500,000 on New Year's Eve 1987.
 Previously, black players had been a rarity in Scottish football.
-Queen's Park and Hearts had black players in the 19th Century and Gil Heron played for Celtic in 1951.
+Queen's Park and Hearts had black players in the 19th century and Gil Heron played for Celtic in 1951.
 Rangers had also previously signed a black player, Walter Tull, but he died during the First World War before he could appear for Rangers.

 Walters made his Rangers debut on 2 January 1988 in the Old Firm derby match with Celtic at Parkhead, a game which Rangers lost 2–0.
 The Celtic support subjected Walters to monkey noises and the throwing of bananas and other fruit.
-Rangers banned one of their own supporters after an incident during Walters' home debut.
 Walters himself later stated that his worst experience in Scotland was at Heart of Midlothian's Tynecastle, where the abuse was compounded by object-throwing.
 The abuse at Tynecastle was widely covered in the Scottish media, with commentator Archie Macpherson criticising it during the highlights package on Sportscene.
 Hearts chairman Wallace Mercer apologised to Walters.

 Whilst at Ibrox, Walters was part of the side that won the Scottish Premier Division in 1989, 1990 and 1991 and the Scottish League Cup in 1988 and 1990, thus enjoying the most successful spell of his career in terms of trophies won.